bacadra/pulsar-navigation-panel/README.md

 ## regex testing

-In order to search for markers in a text editor, all lines of the editor are tested by global regular expressions.
-If the global expression returns a positive search result, the matched lines are further prepared.
-Global expressions can be found below, different for each scope.
+In order to search for markers in a text editor, all lines of the editor are tested using global regular expressions.
+If the global expression returns a positive search result, the matched lines are further processed.
+Global expressions can be found below, with different expressions for each scope.

-You can test and analyze regex's below at [regex101](https://regex101.com/).
-Just select flavor as `ECMAScript (JavaScript)` and paste statement.
+You can test and analyze the regex patterns below on [regex101](https://regex101.com/).
+Just select the flavor as `ECMAScript (JavaScript)` and paste the statement.

 ## Customize the appearance

-The panel can be adapted to the user's needs in many ways.
+The panel can be customized to meet the user's needs in many ways.
 Several options are outlined below.
-The colors can be adjusted to user preference and ui/syntax theme in `styles.less` (File/Stylesheet..).
+The colors can be adjusted according to user preferences and the UI/syntax theme in the `styles.less` (File/Stylesheet..) file.

 * e.g. all markers has highlighted background, but level 1, 2 and 3 has their own color:
   ```